ericcarraway/billing-bot/README.md

 How to set environment variables will be specific to your operating system.
-Rather than recreate the various methods and best practices in achieving this, it's suggested that you search for a dedicated guide focused on your OS.
+Rather than recreate the various methods and best practices in achieving this, it's suggested what you search for a dedicated guide focused on your OS.

 ### Scripting